Skip to content

 subPath: zipkin.conf

-If using kubectl to create DataKit, add the content defined in ConfigMap to the end of the datakit.yaml file and place the above configuration under volumeMounts.
+If using the kubectl command to create DataKit, add the content defined in ConfigMap at the end of the datakit.yaml file, then add the configuration above to the volumeMounts section in the file.

-After successfully deploying DataKit, you should see the running status as shown in the following figure.
+After successfully deploying DataKit, you should see the running status as shown in the figure below.

 image

-When reporting trace data using Istio, the trace data is sent to the Service zipkin.istio-system, with the reporting port being 9411.
-Since the DataKit service namespace is datakit and the port is 9529, a conversion is needed.
-For details, refer to Using ExternalName to Map DataKit Services in Kubernetes Cluster.
+When reporting trace data using Istio, the trace data will be sent to the Service zipkin.istio-system on port 9411.
+Since the DataKit service's namespace is datakit and the port is 9529, a conversion is required here.
+For details, please refer to Mapping DataKit Service Using ExternalName in Kubernetes Clusters.

-When deploying microservices using GitLab-CI, to collect GitLab execution data, you need to deploy DataFlux Function and configure DataKit.
-For detailed steps, refer to Best Practices for Observing GitLab-CI.
+In order to collect Gitlab execution data when deploying microservices using Gitlab-CI, it is necessary to deploy DataFlux Function and configure DataKit.
+For detailed steps, please refer to Best Practices for Observability in Gitlab-CI.

 2.1 Download Source Code

 Download istio-1.13.2.zip.
-All subsequent deployment files come from this compressed package.
+All deployment files used later come from this compressed package.
 For convenience, we will use the kubectl command instead of Rancher's graphical interface to create resources.

 2.2 Enable RUM

-To observe website call information, front-end data collection needs to be enabled.
-Log in to『 Guance』, enter『User Analysis』, create a new application named devops-bookinfo, and copy the JS code below.
+To observe information about website calls, you need to enable frontend data collection.
+Log in to ‘Guance’, enter ‘User Analysis’, create a new application devops-bookinfo, and copy the JS below.

 image